 - reducing the deformity (straighten the spine as much as needed)

 - stopping the progression of the deformity

-- removing any pressure from the nerves and spinal cord
+- removing any pressure from the nerves and spinal cord or spinal canal

 - protecting the nerves and spinal cord from further damage